 In The New Basis of Civilization, originally published in 1907, Simon Patten tried to modify traditional assumptions about the permanence of poverty, the effects of a more equitable distribution of wealth, and the possibility of substantial improvements in the standard of living.

 This book’s publication in 1832 initiated an era of agricultural reform in the ante-bellum South.
 By 1850 Edmund Ruffin had effected a transformation of the economy of the upper South from poverty to agricultural prosperity.
 This small book, with its uncompromisingly descriptive title, is a landmark in the history of soil chemistry in the United States.

 Though the discussion of sectional and racial problems is an important element in the book, A Fool’s Errand has merit as a dramatic narrative—with its love affair, and its moments of pathos, suffering, and tragedy.
 This combination of tract and melodrama made it a bestseller in its day.
-Total sales have been estimated as 200,000, a remarkable record in the l880’s for a book of this kind.

 The effect of this “single, immortal, and dubious anecdote,” and others like it, has made this book one of the most influential in the history of American folklore.
 The first republication of the book since 1927, it is unique in its detailed commentary on Weems and other biographers of Washington.